Dr. James Allen Memorial Peace $1,000 Scholarship

 A $1,000 scholarship will be awarded by the Clarence Kailin Chapter of Madison Veterans for Peace to a Madison high school senior who writes the best original essay on the peace topic “Why I Believe Violence is Never a Solution.”

 Application materials and instructions may be found at Veterans for Peace-Madison website.

 Madison Veterans for Peace is also known as the Clarence Kailin Chapter, named after the long-time Madison peace activist and social reformer, who was a founding member.
 Kailin, a veteran of the Abraham Lincoln Brigade in the Spanish Civil War in 1938, died in late 2009 at the age of 95.
-The peace scholarship was named after Korean war veteran Dr. James Allen, also a long-time peace activist and esteemed member of the UW medical faculty, who died in 2011.
+The peace scholarship was named after Korean war veteran Dr. James Allen, also a long-time peace activist and esteemed member of the University of Wisconsin medical faculty.
+James Allen died in 2011.

 The scholarship to attend MATC (Madison College) has been offered since 2009.
 Previous winners have come from all five Madison public high schools (East, West, Shabazz, La Follette and Memorial.)

 The scholarship application can be found by following this link…

 Media Contact: Paul McMahon, Madison Veterans for Peace